EMAp/sibgrapi-2014/call-for-papers.md

 ## Important Dates:

 - Full Paper Submission: April 25, 2014
-- Notification of Acceptance: June 30, 2014
+- Notification of Acceptance: June 15, 2014
-- Camera ready due: July 9, 2014
+- Camera ready due: June 30, 2014

 SIBGRAPI 2014 submission deadline is hard.
 Differently from previous years, there will be no extensions!